 I've spoken with a few people over the past week who basically wanted to know what I thought about Bitcoin.
 One is an investment advisor, and naturally people he advises right now are asking about Bitcoin.
 Others were computer enthusiasts wondering if now is the time to start mining.
 My answers to both were somewhat nebulous, but I'll share them here.

 Should you invest in Bitcoin or any other cryptocurrency, right now?
 No, I don't think so.
 We're already far into the surge upward, and the inevitable collapse will eventually follow.
 As fast as Bitcoin rocketed to $40,000, it can drop back to $10,000.
-Since we're still at about $33,000, I wouldn't want to get caught holding the bag.
-Maybe we'll see $50K before a crash, maybe not.
+Since we're still at about $33,000 (update: now past $50K), I wouldn't want to get caught holding the bag.
+Maybe we'll see $50K before a crash, maybe even $100K!
+Maybe not.

 Longer term, you could still buy in today and very likely recoup your investment in the coming years, but history suggests we'll see $10,000 long before we see $100,000.
 Wait for the next drop, and if you still want to buy into Bitcoin or some other cryptocurrency, that's the time to make your move.
 Play the long game, buy when it's low, sell when it's high, but don't buy everything and don't sell everthing — I'd sell 25, 50, or even 75 percent right now, then set a target where you'll buy back in with a similar 25, 50, or 75 percent of what you put aside.